Openigloo home

 What to check before for affordable, good cause apartments in Washington Heights, Manhattan

-• Washington Heights commonly has 1-bedroom and 2-bedroom apartments, so compare unit size and median rent with your budget.
+• Washington Heights has many 1-bedroom and 2-bedroom options, so unit count matters when you plan around the $2,543 median rent.

 Affordable apartments for rent in good cause buildings in other NYC boroughs